More likely than not, there’s a memory from your past that bothers you, or maybe puts you in a specific state of mind.

 This is applicable to any situation from your past including college, your first job, or your first boyfriend.

-Identify your thoughts about all of these moments from your past, and understand that you have 100% control over what you think and feel about them.
+Identify your thoughts about all of these moments from your past.

 As Dan Sullivan said, “You get to take from your past whatever you want and leave whatever you want.”

-Not only do you have to rewrite your childhood, you have to rewrite your recent past.
+Not only do you have to rewrite your childhood, you also have to rewrite your recent past.

 Rewrite every narrative from your past until it provides you with what you want and need to build towards your ideal future.